 Passive fire protection slows down the spread of fire and contains the fire.
 Examples of passive fire protection products are: pipe wraps, fire door seals, intumescent sprays and many other products.

-In the Passive fire Protection guide, which can be found in our advice section on our website, you will find guidance on what measures you can take to prevent the spread of fire in a domestic building.
+In the Passive Fire Protection guide, which can be found in our help & advice section on our website, you will find guidance on what measures you can take to prevent the spread of fire in a domestic building.

 University students usually move from living at home into halls of residents or rented accommodation.
 Finding yourself responsible for your own safety, and of course fire safety, for the first time can be daunting.
 We have developed a fire safety advice section on our website to help with most relevant areas of fire safety in general.